Motion of no confidence: Australia

 In the Australian Parliament, a motion of no confidence requires a majority of the members present in the House of Representatives to agree to it.
-The House of Representatives has 151 members and so requires 76 votes in favour of the motion when all members of the House are present.
+The House of Representatives has 150 members and so requires 76 votes in favour of the motion when all members of the House are present.
 A straight vote of no confidence in the Australian government and a motion or amendment censuring a government have never been successful in the House of Representatives.
 However, governments have on eight occasions resigned or advised a dissolution after their defeat on other questions before the House.
 The last time that a government resigned after being defeated in the House came in October 1941, when the House rejected the budget of Arthur Fadden's minority government.

 Specific motions of no confidence or censure against the prime minister, ministers, the leader of the opposition, senators and leaders of political parties have been successful on some occasions.
 Motions of no confidence against the government may be passed in the Senate but have little or no impact in the House.
 However, the Senate's right to refuse supply helped spark the 1975 Australian constitutional crisis.
-The convention remains a grey area, as Westminster governments are not normally expected to maintain the confidence of the upper house.